Sorting by Shapes is a hands-on math activity!

 Years ago, I was tired of weekday morning tv.
 Turning it off was a drag, and we were all cranky once it finally shut down.

 Instead, I began setting up simple learning games like this for my toddlers and preschoolers and cleverly named them Breakfast Invitation.
-It is an invitation to play as I drink morning coffee (tea, really) and prep breakfast.
+It is an invitation for my children to play as I drink morning coffee (tea) and prep breakfast.

 These activities work because we connect, and it sets the tone for the play.